mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Ethereum/readme.md

 * [References](#references)
 * [My ETH Address](#my-eth-address)

+## Basic Concepts

+A `blockchain` is a `public database` that is updated and shared across many computers in a network.

+`Blocks` are data structures within the blockchain database, where transactions are stored.
+If you send ETH to someone else, the `transaction` data needs to be `added to a block` to be successful. each block contains number of `transactions`.

+`Chain` refers to the fact that each block cryptographically references its parent.
+In other words, blocks get chained together.
+The data in a block cannot change without changing all subsequent blocks..

+Every computer in the network `must agree` upon `each new block` and `the chain as a whole`.
+These computers are known as `nodes`. `Nodes` ensure everyone interacting with the blockchain has the `same data`.
+To accomplish this `distributed agreement`, blockchains need a `consensus mechanism`.

 ## A visual representation of how Ethereum works - detailed diagram

 A mind map of how Ethereum works: